 - prefer residencies in Louisville, a culturally rich, easily accessible American city

 - choose to spend 25 hours a week on their studies in a shorter 6-month semester

 Students who mix the summer and spring/fall semesters can finish the program in about three years.
 Students sometimes choose to take a leave of absence for a semester during their program because of financial or scheduling reasons.
 Students may take up to ten years to complete the program.

-The program is a 65-hour degree.
+The Spalding low-residency MFA program is a 65-hour degree.
 For a detailed description of the requirements, see the course descriptions on the About Us page.

-Spalding University’s low-residency MFA in Writing program is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools. to award the Master of Fine Arts in Writing.
-Spalding University’s Master of Fine Arts in Writing is a member of the Association of Writers and Writing Programs, the Society of Children’s Book Writers and Illustrators (SCBWI), and the Playwrights’ Center.
+Spalding University’s low-residency MFA in Writing program is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Spalding University’s low-residency MFA in Writing program is a member of the Association of Writers and Writing Programs, the Society of Children’s Book Writers and Illustrators (SCBWI), and the Playwrights’ Center.

 851 South Fourth Street

 MFA Office: (502) 873-4400 or (800) 896-8941, ext.
 4400

 FAX: (502) 992-2409